jhoerr/cloudmesh-manual/docs/_sources/jupyter.rst.txt

 API calls
 ---------

-To use the specific API calls, look at the manaul or the tests.
+To use the specific API calls, look at the manual or the tests.
 To list for example the flavors of a cloud you can use:

 .. code:: python